pavankumar143-coder/Portfolio/README.md

 **Pavan Kumar Tule - Certified Ethical Hacker | Penetration Tester at Hackerbook**

 Pavan Kumar Tule is a **Certified Ethical Hacker (CEH)** and **Penetration Tester** with a deep foundation in **Vulnerability Assessment and Penetration Testing (VAPT)**.
-Currently, serving as a Penetration Tester at **Hackerbook**, Pavan specializes in identifying, assessing, and mitigating security vulnerabilities across complex systems and networks.
+Currently, serving as a Penetration Tester at **Hackerbook**, My specializes in identifying, assessing, and mitigating security vulnerabilities across complex systems and networks.
 His role extends to **Security Information and Event Management (SIEM)**, leveraging data-driven insights to proactively detect and respond to emerging threats.

 In addition to My professional work, I am actively engages in **bug bounty hunting**, applying advanced exploitation techniques to uncover critical vulnerabilities in real-world applications.
 My experience spans multiple domains, including web applications, networks, and cloud environments, with a consistent goal of enhancing security posture and minimizing organizational risk exposure.